Towards Precise Channel Knowledge Map: Exploiting Environmental Information from 2D Visuals to 3D Point Clouds: Biography

 \section{Biography}

 \textbf{Yancheng Wang} is a Ph.D. candidate in the School of Science and Engineering at The Chinese University of Hong Kong, Shenzhen, China.

-\textbf{Chuan Huang} received the Ph.D. degree from Texas A\&M University, College Station, TX, USA, in 2012.
-He is currently an Associate Professor in the School of Science and Engineering at The Chinese University of Hong Kong, Shenzhen, China.
+\textbf{Chuan Huang} received the Ph.D. degree from Texas A\&M University, College Station, TX, USA.
+He is currently a Professor with the Shenzhen Institute for Advanced Study, University of Electronic Science and Technology of China, and the Shenzhen Future Network of Intelligence Institute.

-\textbf{Songyang Zhang} received the Ph.D. degree from the University of California at Davis, Davis, CA, USA, in 2021.
-He is currently an Assistant Professor with the Department of Electrical and Computer Engineering in University of Louisiana at Lafayette, Lafayette, LA, USA.
+\textbf{Songyang Zhang} received the Ph.D. degree from the University of California at Davis, Davis, CA, USA.
+He is currently an Assistant Professor with the Department of Electrical and Computer Engineering at the University of Louisiana at Lafayette, Lafayette, LA, USA.

-\textbf{Guanying Chen} is currently an Associate Professor in the School of Cyber Science and Technology at Sun Yat-sen University (SYSU).
-He received the Ph.D. degree from The University of Hong Kong, in 2021.
+\textbf{Guanying Chen} received the Ph.D. degree from The University of Hong Kong.
+He is currently an Associate Professor in the School of Cyber Science and Technology at Sun Yat-sen University (SYSU).

-\textbf{Wei Guo} is currently a Postdoc researcher at The Hong Kong University of Science and Technology.
-He received Ph.D. degree from The Chinese University of Hong Kong, Shenzhen, in 2023.
+\textbf{Wei Guo} received the Ph.D. degree from The Chinese University of Hong Kong, Shenzhen.
+He is currently a Postdoc researcher at The Hong Kong University of Science and Technology.

 \textbf{Shenglun Lan} is with the School of Optoelectronic Engineering, Changchun University of Science and Technology, Changchun, China.